-We followed around one of our helpline workers for a day to find out the challenges and rewards of working on a specialist support helpline.
+We followed around one of our helpline operators for a day to find out the challenges and rewards of working on our helpline.

 Postgraduate research student Katrin Augustin talks about studying for a PhD while bringing up two young children.